dollarbillio/MQL/cTrader/CSharp.md

 double myDouble = 1.75;
 ```
 ---
-**Enums are integers used when an integer is used to specify an option from a fixed amount of options**
+**ENUMS are integers used when an integer is used to specify an option from a fixed amount of options**
 ```cs
 public enum CarType
 {